AdiNar/open-scad-turtle/README.md

 ]);
 ```

 Note that there are other, more developed solutions of this kind, like [dotSCAD](https://github.com/JustinSDK/dotSCAD#turtle).
-This is just another approach to make fun with the language.
+This is just another approach, mostly to play around with the language.

 ## How to use